bmehler/FlowTutorials/FlowAndTypeHints/README.md

     public function getClothing()
     {
         if ($this->additions  == 'tie') {
-            return 'He is complete with a suit and tie!';
+            return 'He is complete!
+What a wonderful tie!';
         } else {
             return 'He only wears a suit!';
         }